M.S., School Counseling

 The Nebraska Department of Education (NDE) oversees each teacher education institution in the state.
 The NDE requires individuals seeking a school counselor certification without a teaching certificate to complete an additional 12 credits of teacher preparation courses.
 In the absence of a teaching certificate, a student in Creighton’s school counseling program must complete COU 617, COU 618, COU 619 and COU 620.

-Internship commences with the student completing all coursework and culminates with the student practicing in school counseling settings.
+Internship commences with the student completing all prerequisite coursework and culminates with the student practicing in school counseling settings.
 A student may not enroll in internship until the core requirements for practicum (or field experience) have been completed.
 Students who do not plan their course work to accomplish this will need to return during another semester or summer session to complete the degree requirements.
 Occasionally, a student may have completed a core course on another campus before transferring to Creighton.
 Even though the credit is accepted in the transfer, the competencies assigned to that course must be demonstrated prior to being permitted to enroll in internship.
-The internship requires 600 clock-hours on site at a school or agency during normal business hours with a minimum of 240 clock-hours identified as direct, face-to-face service.
+The internship requires 600 clock-hours on site at a school during normal business hours with a minimum of 240 clock-hours identified as direct, face-to-face service.
 It is expected that the internship will extend over a two-semester period.
 The course requirements demand two or more semesters for students who cannot gain released time from their present employment.

 NOTE: The Graduate Program in School Counseling is based on the standards identified within the American School Counselor Association (ASCA) national model.